 He will require brushing at least once a week to remove loose hair, mats, and debris.

-How often you need to brush will depend on his hair length, which will be determined by which parent dog has the more dominant influence in the bio mix.
+How often you need to brush will depend on his hair length, which will be determined by which parent dog has a more dominant influence in the bio mix.

-His ears will need to be checked and cleaned weekly with a cotton ball and an veterinarian approved ear cleaner.
+His ears will need to be checked and cleaned weekly with a cotton ball and a veterinarian-approved ear cleaner.